DavideLigari/clickbaits-recognition/README.md

 ## Problem Definition and Data

-The objective is to analyze a dataset of headlines and build a classifier that can predict whether a given headline is a clickbait or not.
+The objective of this project is to analyze a dataset of headlines and develop a classifier that can predict whether a given headline is a clickbait or not.
 The dataset consists of 32,000 headlines, evenly divided into two classes: 'clickbait' and 'non-clickbait'.
 It includes three sets: training, validation, and test sets, with 24,000, 4,000, and 4,000 samples, respectively.
 The headlines are stored in text files, with each line representing a single headline.

-## Assignment
+## Tasks

-To complete the programming assignment, the following tasks are expected:
+To achieve the project goal, the following tasks were performed:

-1. **Data Analysis**: Analyze and comment on the characteristics of the dataset.
+1. **Data Analysis**: Analyzed the dataset and provided insights into its characteristics.
-2. **Data Pre-processing**: Design and implement a suitable data pre-processing procedure to prepare the headlines for classification.
+2. **Data Pre-processing**: Designed and implemented an effective data pre-processing procedure to prepare the headlines for classification.
-3. **Classification Model**: Implement, train, and evaluate one or more classification models to predict clickbait headlines.
-Use the Python programming language and any machine learning library (including pvml) for implementation.
+3. **Classification Model**: Implemented, trained, and evaluated one or more classification models to predict clickbait headlines.
+Python programming language was used, and any machine learning library, including pvml, was allowed for implementation.
-4. **Model Evaluation and Visualization**: Utilize appropriate data processing and visualization techniques to analyze the behavior of the trained models.
+4. **Model Evaluation and Visualization**: Utilized suitable data processing and visualization techniques to analyze the behavior of the trained models.

-Two scenarios should be considered for the evaluation: a generic scenario where all errors are equally important, and a 'precision-oriented' scenario where minimizing the chance of false positives is crucial.
+Two evaluation scenarios were considered: a generic scenario where all errors are equally important, and a 'precision-oriented' scenario where minimizing false positives was prioritized.

 ## Repository Structure

-The repository is structured as follows:
+The repository is organized as follows:

 ```
 |- data/